Johan-Hagman/Markdown-CLI/README.md

 # Markdown-CLI

 ## Project Overview
-This CLI tool scans a given directory for Markdown (`.md`) files, extracts their metadata (front matter), merges their content, and saves the result into a `.md` file.
-The tool is built with **Node.js** and utilizes `gray-matter` to process Markdown metadata.
+This CLI tool scans a given directory for Markdown (`.md`) files, extracts their tables and paths, merges their content, and saves the result into a `.md` file.
+The tool is built with **Node.js**

 ## Features
 - Recursively scans a directory for `.md` files
-- Extracts **front matter metadata** (e.g., title, author, date, tags)
 - Merges all Markdown content into a single `.md` file
-- Keeps Markdown body unchanged
-- Supports async file handling for better performance
+- Extracting only table content and displaying the file path
 - Error handling for missing directories or invalid files

 ## Installation